jacasta2/nba_analysis/README.md

 This script contains the code that pulls and prepares games data from the `nba_api` and pushes this data into the `Hopsworks` feature store.

-When the user hits **Get games**, the app first connects to the `nba_api` to pull the basic games data from the selected seasons.
-It then connects to the `Hopsworks` feature store and checks whether all requested data is stored there.
-This is done by checking the game ids pulled from the `nba_api` against the game ids pulled from the feature store.[^2] If not all requested data is in the feature store, the app extracts the lacking games data from the games data pulled from the `nba_api`, prepares it and updates the feature store.
-Otherwise, it let the user knows that all requested data is in the feature store.
+In a previous version of the app, when the user hit **Get games**, the app first connected to the `nba_api` to pull the basic games data from the selected seasons and then connected to the `Hopsworks` feature store to check whether all requested data was stored there (this was done by checking the game ids pulled from the `nba_api` against the game ids pulled from the feature store and was motivated by my understanding at the time of how `Hopsworks` worked).[^2]

+Currently, when the user hits **Get games**, the app connects to the `Hopsworks` feature store to check whether all requested data is stored there.
+If it isn't, the app connects to the `nba_api` to pull the lacking games data, prepares it and updates the feature store.
+Otherwise, the app lets the user know that all requested data is in the feature store.

-[^2]: Ideally, the app should check whether all requested data is in the feature store by connecting solely to the feature store.
-However, my current understanding of how `Hopsworks` works led me to the solution currently implemented.
-It's my understanding that I need game ids (or whatever feature(s) I define as primary key when pushing data into the feature store) to retrieve data from the feature store.
-Thus, I pull game ids from the `nba_api` and then use them to retrieve data from the feature store.
-A future update should look into this issue so that the app connects to the `nba_api` only when there's lacking data in the feature store.
+[^2]: I thought I needed game ids (or whatever feature(s) I defined as primary key when creating a feature group) to retrieve data from the feature store.
+Thus, I used to pull game ids from the `nba_api` and then used them to retrieve data from the feature store.
+While this works, the class `FeatureGroup` offers a simpler way to extract all data from the feature store through its function `read`.

 When all this process finishes, a message shown in the interface lets the user know how many observations were pulled from (i) the `Hopsworks` feature store and (ii) the `nba_api`.